kargam0167/kargam0167.github.io/_pages/about.md

     <ul>
       <li><b><a href="https://firstmonday.org/ojs/index.php/fm/article/view/12725/10744" target="_blank">Community identities under perturbation: COVID-19 and the r/digitalnomad subreddit</a></b></li>
   </ul>
-  The third paper (soon to be published) is devoted to the TikTok platform.
-This study examines the construction of collective identity among digital nomads on TikTok, foregrounding how psychological needs from Maslow's hierarchy are selectively projected through the platform's affordances.
+  The third paper is devoted to the macro processes happening at scale on the TikTok platform.
+This study examines the construction of collective identity, foregrounding how projected Maslow's psychological needs diminish potential for collective action.
    <ul>
       <li><b><a href="https://www.frontiersin.org/journals/computer-science/articles/10.3389/fcomp.2026.1718218/abstract" target="_blank">Amplified Selves, Elusive Collectives: The Paradox of Digital Nomadism on TikTok</a></b></li>
     </ul>